Spin pumping into quantum spin nematic states: Formulation

 \section{Formulation}

-In this section, we formulate the Gilbert damping in the FMR experiment for the FI/SN bilayer system.
+In this section, we formulate the Gilbert damping in the FMR experiment for the bilayer system.
 First, we briefly describe a general formulation in Sec.~\ref{sec:GeneralFromulation}.
-Next, we calculate the increase of the Gilbert damping for the dirty and clean interfaces in Sec.~\ref{sec:FormulationDirty} and Sec.~\ref{sec:FormulationClean}, respectively.
+Next, we calculate the increase of the Gilbert damping into the SN and CAF insulators in Sec.~\ref{sec:FormulationSN} and Sec.~\ref{sec:FormulationCant}, respectively.